If you deal with depression or anxiety, you know all too well how frustrating it can be to find a treatment that gives

-Wondering how anxiety, depression and inflammation are linked?
+Wondering how anxiety and depression and inflammation are linked?

 9 Often-Missed Causes Of Anxiety And Depression

 1. Poor Diet

 Foods that are high in sugar, unhealthy fats, and full of preservatives wreak havoc on body and mind.
 People who regularly consume these foods and food-like substances do not get the proper nutrition needed for a body to function optimally.